-Speeches – listening to, and sometimes giving them – are something that it is virtually impossible to avoid in the modern world.
-If there is a group of people gathered somewhere for almost any reason, the odds are quite good that you will find at least one of them making a speech.
+Speeches – listening to and sometimes giving them – are virtually impossible to avoid in the modern world.
+If a group of people gathered somewhere for almost any reason, the odds are pretty good that you will find at least one of them making a speech.

 Speeches have a long and rich history dating back to Ancient Greece and Rome and probably beyond (one can easily imagine Og standing in front of the cave, addressing his tribe) and have evolved into a multi-billion dollar per year industry today.
-Universities teach courses on how to make a good speech; professional speechwriters and coaches are employed by many politicians, executives, and world leaders; and sought after celebrities or experts are often paid tens of thousands of dollars to give a 30 or 45 minute speech to select audiences.
+Universities teach courses on making a good speech; professional speechwriters and coaches are employed by many politicians, executives, and world leaders; and sought-after celebrities or experts are often paid tens of thousands of dollars to give a 30 or 45-minute speech to select audiences.

 The Anatomy of a Speech

-Giving a speech can be a harrowing experience for many people: studies have found that the fear of public speaking is actually stronger than the fear of death for some people, and there is even a name for this phenomenon: glossophobia.
-Giving an effective, compelling speech is actually something of an art form and is a combination both of the words being spoken, and the way in which those words are delivered.
-Effective speech makers are called orators and can, in some cases, use speeches to bring thousands and even millions of people to their way of thinking.
+Giving a speech can be a harrowing experience for many people: studies have found that the fear of public speaking is more potent than the fear of death for some people.
+There is even a name for this phenomenon: glossophobia.
+Giving an effective, compelling speech is actually something of an art form and is a combination of both the words being spoken and how those words are delivered.
+Influential speechmakers are called orators and can sometimes use speeches to bring thousands and even millions of people to their way of thinking.

-While there are no hard and fast rules as to what a speech is – other than the fact that it is a form of public address – there are a number of factors that will determine how effective a speech will be and how it is received by an audience.
-These will usually include:
+While there are no hard and fast rules as to what a speech is – other than the fact that it is a form of public address – many factors will determine how effective a speech will be and how an audience will receive it.
+These will usually include the following:

 - Preparation: There is nothing worse (at least as far as attending a speech is concerned) than listening to someone speak who is unprepared.
-Successful orators will usually write their speeches out in advance, have the full text of the speech (or notes) in front of them, or in some cases work from a teleprompter.
-A good speech will often have been rehearsed many times before it is presented (sometimes for the purpose of making it sound unrehearsed) in front of family, friends, aids, the mirror or even pets.
+Successful orators will usually write their speeches out in advance, have the full text of the speech (or notes) in front of them, or sometimes work from a teleprompter.
+A good speech will often have been rehearsed before it is presented (sometimes to make it sound unrehearsed) in front of family, friends, aids, the mirror, or even pets.

 - Purpose / Objective: Whether it is to educate the listeners, convince them of a point of view, show them how something works, or make them laugh, speeches will generally have a specific purpose or objective, and these will often be tailored to the audience to whom it is presented.
-Most effective orators will have their purpose and objective firmly in mind throughout the course of their speech, even if it is not immediately clear to their audience.
+Most effective orators will have their purpose and objective firmly in mind throughout their speech, even if it is not immediately apparent to their audience.

-- Structure: Most effective speeches will have a well defined beginning, middle, and end.
-In most cases, the beginning will lay out what is being spoken about and present the speaker’s credentials; the middle will outline and reinforce the speaker’s position on the subject; and the end will sum up the previously presented information in an easy-to-understand and remember way.
+- Structure: Most effective speeches will have a well-defined beginning, middle, and end.
+In most cases, the beginning will lay out what is being spoken about and present the speaker’s credentials; the middle will outline and reinforce the speaker’s position on the subject, and the end will sum up the previously presented information in an easy-to-understand and remember.

-- Presentation: How the orator chooses to make a speech – their tone of voice, body language, speed of delivery, etc. – will usually have a significant impact on how a speech is received by the audience.
-The effective orator will also usually have at least a general understanding of who their audience is, and tailor their use of language – or diction – to them.
+- Presentation: How the orator chooses to make a speech – their tone of voice, body language, speed of delivery, etc. – will usually have a significant impact on how the audience receives a speech.
+The effective orator will also typically have at least a general understanding of their audience and tailor their use of language – or diction – to them.